[Moderate revision–posted 12/22/21 (replaces 10/3/19 edition)]

 1. Room Numbering

 a.
-Floor plans for all construction (regardless of scope) will be numbered by the Operations Division Planning and Administration (ODPA).
-Construction documents in the form of a CAD (.dwg) file will be submitted to ODPA no later than the 95 percent construction review of a project, where applicable, or before construction begins.
-ODPA will return the .dwg file within two to four weeks with room numbers assigned in accordance with the Procedures for Room Numbering Standards (see attachment).
+Floor plans for all construction (regardless of scope) will be numbered by Operations Division Planning and Administration (ODPA).
+Construction documents in the form of a CAD (.dwg) file will be submitted to ODPA (see attachment) no later than the 95 percent construction review of a project, where applicable, or before construction begins.
+ODPA will return the .dwg file within two to four weeks with room numbers assigned.

 b.
 A building's rooms will be renumbered if the building has any renovation that impacts the agreed flow of numbering as determined by ODPA, has numerous cumulative changes, or is in violation of codes and/or policy.

 c.
-For a major renovation, the FP&C and/or PPES project manager will include the renumbering and re-keying costs within the renovation budget and submit a copy of the plans to ODPA prior to the start of the new construction or renovation project.
+For any renovation, the Facilities Planning & Construction (FP&C) and/or Operations Divisions Engineering Services (ODES) project manager will include the renumbering and re-keying costs within the renovation budget and submit a copy of the plans to ODPA prior to the start of the new construction or renovation project.

 d.
 All room signage must be in compliance with the Americans with Disabilities Act (ADA) guidelines.